redbrick/sistem/content/about/_index.md

 Ireland targets topic in a way that doesn't go above most students' heads.

 A lot of the material at conferences across the country is usually geared towards the graduates rather than the undergraduates.
-SISTEM is ran by a team of undergraduates, so we know what this can feel like.
+SISTEM is run by a team of undergraduates, so we know what this can feel like.
 It can be alienating and rather off putting.